The Gambler's Fallacy

 Consider the Example: If the roulette wheel at the Casino was fair, then the probability of the ball landing on black was a little less than one-half on any given turn of the wheel.
 Also, since the wheel is fair, the colors that come up are statistically independent of one another, thus no matter how many times the ball has fallen on black, the probability is still the same.
 If it were possible to predict one color from others, then the wheel would not be a good randomizer.
 Remember that neither a roulette wheel nor the ball has a memory.

-Every gambling "system" is based on this fallacy, or its Sibling.
+Every gambling "system" is based on this fallacy, or its Sibling, the Hot Hand Fallacy.
 Any gambler who thinks that he can record the results of a roulette wheel, or the throws at a craps table, or lotto numbers, and use this information to predict future outcomes is probably committing some form of the gambler's fallacy.

 Where's the harm?: